 The Ferrous Metals Can Have Some Fury

 If you are looking to get some good weight and hauls loaded up into your truck, look for ferrous materials that will give you some good weight.
-Ferrous metals and light iron items like dryers, washers, dishwashers, and refrigerators are always some good places to start with.
+Ferrous metals and Light Iron items like dryers, washers, dishwashers, and refrigerators are always some good places to start.
 Remember that scrap yards usually buy steel and light metal by the metric ton, so make sure you collect a lot and have it ready to haul.

-If you are scrapping on a tight timeline and you only have a few hours here and few hours there, it is important to budget your time like your checkbook.
-If you find that are picking up a lot of materials and items that require a good portion of time to take them apart for the best money, than you may be wasting time.
-If you are looking for a quick haul that you want to be able to collect some materials and bring them to your yard without a lot of work in between, there are some items you may not want to bother with.
+If you are scrapping on a tight timeline and you only have a few hours here and there, it is essential to budget your time like your checkbook.
+Suppose you find that are picking up a lot of materials and items that require a good portion of time to take them apart for the best money; then you may be wasting time.
+If you are looking for a quick haul and want to be able to collect some materials and bring them to your yard without a lot of work in between, there are some items you may not want to bother with.

 Don’t Bother With:

-- Requiring Heavy Separation – Some items are worth a good deal of money if you are dealing with them in bulk but require a good amount of time to separate.
-Some items like computer towers.
+- Requiring Heavy Separation – Some items are worth a good deal of money if you deal with them in bulk but require a reasonable amount of time to separate—some items like computer towers.

 While some people may not have the time to take specific scrap items apart, some may have the time.
-If you have the time to take things like computer towers apart, it’s a good idea to do so.
-Be sure to collect the various components inside to make the most of it.
+If you have the time to take things like computer towers apart, it’s a good idea.
+Collect the various components inside to make the most of it.

-Just like the stock market, the scrap metal market is constantly changing with high and low prices.
-It is important to stay informed and have a backup plan.
-If you are collecting a lot of items and materials like computer tower components or steel, it’s important to have space to store your materials.
-Some scrappers choose to store their scrap from a month and then cash in at the end of the month, while others wait for stronger prices.
-Whichever you prefer it is important to have the right space to store your materials.
+Like the stock market, the scrap metal market constantly changes with high and low prices.
+It is essential to stay informed and have a backup plan.
+If you are collecting a lot of items and materials like computer tower components or steel, it’s essential to have space to store your materials.
+Some scrappers store their scrap for a month and then cash in at the end of the month, while others wait for stronger prices.
+Whichever you prefer, having a suitable space to store your materials is vital.

 Cash In With The Market

-We just mentioned it is important to watch the market and that contributes to making money with your scrap metal.
+We just mentioned that it is crucial to watch the market, and that contributes to making money with your scrap metal.
 If you want to cash in big, wait for the markets to get to a steady level.
 If you notice the market hasn’t been going up or down significantly in the last few weeks, it is probably a good idea to cash in.
-You can collect your scrap with confidence as the markets have remain stable.
+You can collect your scrap with confidence as the markets have remained stable.

-If you find the market has been jumping up or down drastically in the last few weeks be ready to move quickly.
-If you are watching the market and it suddenly jumps up, be ready to load up and haul your metal to your local scrap yard and cash in before the price drop.
-If the prices are dropping be aware that they could drop again.
+If the market has been jumping up or down drastically in the last few weeks, be ready to move quickly.
+If you are watching the market and it suddenly jumps up, be ready to load up and haul your metal to your local scrap yard and cash in before the price drops.
+If the prices are dropping, be aware that they could drop again.
 You may want to cash in some metal now before they drop again.